 - 3.1 Assess how the following can be a source of risk to a life insurance company:

-- policy and other data
+- · Policy and other data

-- mortality rates
+- · Mortality rates

-- investment performance
+- · Investment performance

-- expenses, including the effect of inflation
+- Expenses, including the effect of inflation

-- persistency

-- mix of new business

-- volume of new business

-- guarantees and options

-- competition

-- actions of the board of directors

-- actions of distributors

-- failure of appropriate management systems and controls

-- counterparties

-- legal, regulatory and tax developments

-- fraud
+- Persistency

-- aggregation and concentration of risk

-- 3.2 Demonstrate the application of reinsurance as a risk management technique.

-- 3.2.1 Describe the purposes of reinsurance.

-- 3.2.2 Describe the different types and structures of reinsurance. - 3.2.3 Discuss the factors that should be considered before taking out reinsurance. - 3.3 Demonstrate the application of underwriting as a risk management technique. - 3.3.1 Outline the purposes of underwriting. - 3.3.2 Describe the different approaches by which underwriting is applied. - 3.3.3 Discuss the factors that should be considered when determining the level of underwriting to use. - 3.4 Demonstrate the application of asset-liability matching as a risk management technique. - 3.4.1 State the principles of investment for a life insurance company. - 3.4.2 Analyse life insurance liabilities into different types for asset-liability matching purposes. - 3.4.3 Propose an appropriate asset-liability matching strategy for different types of liability. - 3.5 Propose further ways of managing the risks in 3.1, including: - policy data checks. - choice of with profits bonus method. - capital management. - expense control. - policy retention activity. - management of new business mix and volumes. - management of options. - systematic risk assessment and management strategies.
+- · Mix of new business - · Volume of new business - · Guarantees and options - Competition - · Actions of the board of directors - · Actions of distributors - Failure of appropriate management systems and controls - Counterparties - Legal, regulatory and tax developments - Fraud - Aggregation and concentration of risk. - 3.2 Demonstrate an understanding of reinsurance as a risk management technique. - 3.2.1 Describe the purposes of reinsurance. - 3.2.2 Describe the different types and structures of reinsurance. - 3.2.3 Discuss the factors that should be considered before taking out reinsurance. - 3.3 Demonstrate an understanding of underwriting as a risk management technique. - 3.3.1 Outline the purposes of underwriting. - 3.3.2 Describe the different approaches by which underwriting is applied. - 3.3.3 Discuss the factors that should be considered when determining the level of underwriting to use. - 3.4 Demonstrate an understanding of asset-liability matching as a risk management technique. - 3.4.1 State the principles of investment for a life insurance company. - 3.4.2 Analyse life insurance liabilities into different types for asset-liability matching purposes. - 3.4.3 Propose an appropriate asset-liability matching strategy for different types of liability. - 3.5 Propose further ways of managing the risks in 3.1, including: - · policy data checks. - choice of with-profits bonus method. - · capital management. - · expense control. - policy retention activity. - management of new business mix and volumes. - · management of options. - systematic risk assessment and management strategies.